pepe454/sicp/README.md

 Solutions to excercises from the Structure and Interpretation of Computer Programs

+Excercise solutions are labelled like "EX 1.21".
+Certain excercises are hard to illustrate, because they require modifying previous answers.

 You can find the book for free here: https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html

 You can also find a community wiki with solutions here: http://community.schemewiki.org/?SICP-Solutions